-The most recent figure for the indicator can be found in the Key Investor Information Documents under the heading 'risk and reward profile'.
+The most recent figure for the indicator can be found in the Key Information Document under the heading "What are the risks and what could I get in return?".

 The value of bond funds is primarily affected by interest-rate fluctuations.
-That is because the interest rate for these bonds is fixed, and is not affected by market rates.
+This is because the interest rate for these bonds is fixed, irrespective of market rates.